Titling and registration

 From property buying and selling to financing, the land title registry underpins billions of dollars of economic activity in NSW each year.
 New technologies, such as online service delivery, are being progressively introduced to streamline processing of plans and dealings and provide maximum confidence in the system.

-LPI collects, collates and integrates property information in NSW and makes it readily available online via its web site, over the counter and through approved information brokers.
-The property datasets built and maintained by LPI are among the States most important commercial and historical information assets.
+LPI collects, collates and integrates property information in NSW and makes it readily available online, over the counter and through approved information brokers.
+The property datasets built and maintained by LPI are among NSW's most important commercial and historical information assets.
 They include millions of land titles, associated plans and dealings, valuation information, survey control data and mapping and spatial information, including aerial photography.

 The community, business and government rely on this information for a variety of purposes including land management, conveyancing, property development, investment, local planning, state economic and social development and historical research.